anthonyjdella/personal-website/anthonyjdella/content/blog/build-a-halloween-project-with-twilio.md

 Do you like scary movies?
 Based on the cult-class film, Screm (1996), I re-created a famous scene from the movie.
 Try it out by texting (940) 394-8137.

-Here's a gif of using it in action:
+Here it is in action:

 ![funny gif](/images/portfolio/halloween.gif)